kuhnrl30/LendingClub/README.md

 # Lending Club

 ## A package built to access the Lending Club API
+This package helps you make transactions and manage the funds in your Lending Club account.
+The functions can be lumped into 3 groups: Account Management, Transferring Funds, and Transacting Loans.

-### List of Functions
+#### List of Functions

-- AddFunds
+Account Management
 - AccountSummary
 - AvailableCash
+- PortfoliosOwned
 - CreatePortfolio
 - DetailNotesOwned
-- ListedLoans
 - NotesOwned

+Transfer Funds
 - PendingTransfers
-- PortfoliosOwned
-- TransferFunds
+- AddFunds
 - WithdrawFunds
 - CancelTransfers

+Transacting Loans
+- ListedLoans
+- SubmitOrder
+- FolioListing
 - FolioSell
 - FolioBuy
-- SubmitOrder

 ## Installation
 You can install the stable version on CRAN: